ptown2/Garrychet/README.md

 ```lua
 Changing collision rules within a callback is likely to cause crashes!
 ```
-Unsure how to fix, may be related to unfinished bounce code
+Unsure how to fix this one; It may be related to unfinished bounce code

 ALL BUGS ABOVE DON'T SEEM TO HINDER GAMEPLAY, CURRENTLY JUST CONSOLE ERRORS.